krasimir/react-in-patterns/patterns/dependency-injection/README.md

 Let's use the same example with the string that needs to reach a `<Title>` component.

-We will start by defining a file that will contain our context creation:
+We will start by defining a file that will contain our context initialization:

 ```js
 // context.js